daveredfern/daveredfern/content/index.md

 >
 > —Jake Cobley, Front End Systems Developer

+> I have a small network of trusted professionals that I turn to when I need help, advice or feedback.
+Dave is top of that list. **Dave is a clear thinker, a great writer and an efficient developer.**
+>
+> —Marc Jenkins, WordPress Consultant

 ## How my website works

 In an effort to publish as much as possible, my website [contains articles](/blog/) on everything I find interesting from web design to music and cooking.